Privacy-Preserving Data Analysis for Scientific Discovery

 “Securing Edge-to-Center Computing with Trustworthy Data Domains,” Monterey Data Workshop, April 21, 2022.

-Sean Peisert, “Cybersecurity and Privacy R&D for Science and Energy,” Networking and Information Technology Research and Development (NITRD) Cyber Security and Information Assurance (CSIA) Interagency Working Group (IWG) Meeting, March 24, 2022.
+Sean Peisert, “Cybersecurity and Privacy research for Science and Energy,” Networking and Information Technology Research and Development (NITRD) Cyber Security and Information Assurance (CSIA) Interagency Working Group (IWG) Meeting, March 24, 2022.

 Sean Peisert, “Securing Edge-to-Center Computing with Trustworthy Data Domains,” 2022 AFRL/AFOSR/DOE Energy Cost of Information Workshop, February 18, 2022.